 100 grams of sweet potatoes cover a third of the required daily intake of vitamin E.

 Fiber content: 3.0 g per 100 g (10), or 4.0 g in a cup of sweet potato cubes (133 g)

 Do you have a sweet tooth?
-Then these healthy filling snacks (in moderation) are perfect for you: Baked sweet potato toast
+Then these filling whole food snacks (in moderation) are perfect for you: Baked sweet potato toast

 11. Carrots, raw